 Boro’ gaffer Alex Revell continued to build for the future in June 2021 with the signature of Jake Reeves from Notts County.
-The midfielder came on board at the Lamex just one 12 months after joining the Magpies; exercising a clause in his contract that’d let him depart if a Football League club came in for him.
+The midfielder came on board just 12 months after joining the Magpies; exercising a clause in his contract that’d let him depart if a Football League club came in for him.
 That club was us and the clause was enacted.
 And, for the player, it meant stepping back up from the National League.
 At the same time, we’d signed a lad whose “playing style fits our midfield profile, with his energy and intensity without the ball”.

 Jake Reeves: Before Boro’